Digital Services Act (DSA)

 DSA in Plain English

-The Digital Services Act is the EU's law for online platforms and digital services.
-It says if you run a website, app, or service where users can post content or interact, you must moderate illegal content, be transparent about how you operate, and protect users' fundamental rights.
+The Digital Services Act is the EU's comprehensive law for online platforms and digital services.
+If you run any website, app, or service where users can post content, buy products, or interact with each other, DSA requires you to moderate illegal content, be transparent about your operations, and protect users' fundamental rights.

 Start Here - Pick What Fits You Best